Acee Blue Eagle: Awards and honors

 Blue Eagle was elected into the Indian Hall of Fame, Who's Who of Oklahoma, and the International Who's Who.
 He was chosen "Outstanding Indian in the United States" in 1958.
 Among his many honors, Blue Eagle received a medal for eight paintings at the National Museum of Ethiopia, presented by the Emperor Haile Selassie I. Fellow Oklahoma artist and muralist Charles Banks Wilson said of Blue Eagle, "Acee was the Dale Carnegie of Indian Art.
 Curator and art historian Jeanne O. Snodgrass wrote in 1968, "If Oklahoma has a foundation in Indian Art, it is with Acee Blue Eagle."

 Personal

 Blue Eagle was briefly married to Indonesian American actress Devi Dja.

 Blue Eagle's cousin was painter Solomon McCombs (Muscogee/Seminole).
 Another cousin, Howard Rufus Collins, painted under the name Ducee Blue Buzzard, as a parody of Acee's name.

 Death and legacy

-Acee Blue Eagle died on June 18, 1959, and is buried in the National Cemetery at Fort Gibson, Oklahoma.
+Acee Blue Eagle died on June 18, 1959, and is buried at Fort Gibson National Cemetery in Fort Gibson, Oklahoma.

 Tamara Liegerot Elder published a biography of the artist: Lumhee Holot-tee: The Art and Life of Acee Blue Eagle, in 2006 through Medicine Wheel Press.

 At Haskell Indian Nations University, a business administration building is named Blue Eagle Hall in his honor.